desik6/intellexa-ai/README.md

 # Intellexa AI

-Intellexa AI is a multi-agent, enterprise-grade LLM assistant that combines RAG, LangGraph, LangChain, and LangSmith to simulate 2+ years of AI engineering experience.
+Intellexa AI is a multi-agent, enterprise-grade LLM assistant that combines RAG, LangGraph, LangChain, and LangSmith.

 ## Features
 - RAG pipeline with FAISS